kafle1/refi-session/Syllabus.md

 - Null, NaN, undefined
 - NPM, External Libraries & Package.JSON
 - React JS Basic
 - Vite

 ## Day 09

-- Revision + Styling in React
+- Lists , Styling in React
-- Challenge to create 3 100*100 boxes with different colours and generated id in it
+- Challenge to create 3 100 X 100 boxes with different colours and generated id in it
+- Into to hooks, useState, Form